 The Title IX Coordinator's decision regarding dismissal may be appealed in writing to a trained, unbiased, impartial Appeal Officer designed by the Title IX Coordinator within one business day of receipt of the decision.
 The Appeal Officer's decision regarding dismissal is final.
 The decision-maker for this appeal will not be otherwise assigned to this case as an investigator, a member of the Hearing Panel, the Title IX Coordinator, or a member of the Appeals Panel.

-Each party and their advisor shall receive a copy of the Investigative Report for their review and written response, at least ten (10) calendar days prior to a hearing or other time of determination regarding responsibility.
+Each party and their advisor shall receive a copy of the Statement of Evidence for their review and written response, at least ten (10) business days prior to a hearing or other time of determination regarding responsibility.
 If a party disagrees with an investigator's determination about relevance, the party may argue relevance in their written response.

 2. Hearing